Unconventional Catalytic Olefins Production II: Technological Evaluation and Commercial Assessment

 Lying at the very center of the petrochemical industry is the production of olefins – ethylene and propylene – which contribute to a host of other commodity and building-block chemicals.
 For decades, steam cracking has been the dominant method to making olefins, but the same pitfalls that existed in the past will continue going forward, such as high energy requirements, large quantities of produced greenhouse gas (GHG) emissions (mainly in the form of CO2), the ethylene/propylene ratio and propylene deficit, and feedstock inflexibility.
 In addition, the continuation of the shale oil/gas boom has led to an abundance of light feedstocks, while changing emission regulations (especially in shipping), are both contributing to a decrease in naphtha availability for cracking, thus contributing to a growing propylene deficit.

 All of this has led to a fury of R&D interest in developing novel processes and catalysts that go beyond traditional thermal steam cracking, fluid catalytic cracking (FCC) and propane dehydrogenation (PDH).
-In this proposed multi-client study, The Catalyst Group Resources (TCGR) will both update its ground-breaking 2013 assessment on the progress made in unconventional technologies (“Unconventional Catalytic Olefins Production: Commercial Vision and Breakout?” ) as well as put them up against developments achieved since then, addressing such topics as:
+In this recently launched multi-client study, The Catalyst Group Resources (TCGR) will both update its ground-breaking 2013 assessment on the progress made in unconventional technologies (“Unconventional Catalytic Olefins Production: Commercial Vision and Breakout?” ) as well as put them up against developments achieved since then, addressing such topics as:

 - What improvements and updates have taken place over the last several years to traditional thermal methods?